In Memory of our 3 Squadron

 Son of Percy Edward Leonard and Vera Violet Raffen, of Hilton, South Australia.

-On 30/12/43 at 1310, twelve aircraft led by Flight Lieutenant Murray Nash (FS468) took off to bomb gun positions south of Oristi (Chieti?).
-They flew up the coast to C 1836 at a height of 13,000 feet then turned west, approached the target from the north, losing height to 8,000-8,500 feet, and then bombed from west to east, diving to 1,000-1,500 feet.
+On 30/12/43 at 1310, twelve aircraft led by Flight Lieutenant Murray Nash (FS468) took off to bomb gun positions south of Chieti.
+They flew up the coast to C1836 at a height of 13,000 feet then turned west, approached the target from the north, losing height to 8,000-8,500 feet, and then bombed from west to east, diving to 1,000-1,500 feet.
 Eleven pairs of 250 lb. bombs fell in the target area.
 A large fire was later seen giving off black and blue-grey smoke on the north side of the ridge near the target.
-After the bombing some aircraft flew north-east to Francaville, while others followed the Miglienico road to the coast.
+After the bombing some aircraft flew north-east to Francavilla, while others followed the Miglianico road to the coast.
 The latter experienced intense light flak from guns concealed on ridges.
-Three aircraft were holed and John Raffen's Curtiss Kittyhawk II FS429 caught fire in the air.
-He lost height, apparently out of control, and crashed into a hillside at C 2821 near Francaville.
+Three aircraft were holed and John Raffen's Curtiss Kittyhawk II, FS429, caught fire in the air.
+He lost height, apparently out of control, and crashed into a hillside at C2821 near Francavilla.
 Warrant Officer Short in FS458 saw the aircraft explode when it struck the ground at 1400.

 Flying Officer Kent Morgan Watkins, service